seasite-project/CGO21_YaskSite/README.md

 ## Step 4
 Run the apps corresponding to YaskSite and Offsite.
 There are also pre-configured apps that helps to reproduce data in figures of the paper.
-To see the app list use:
+To see the list of available apps use:
 ```
 singularity run-help YS_CGO.sif
 ```